Services

 A. Their investment is safe.

-B. You or your buyer fully understand what you’re committing to purchase.
+B. You or your buyer fully understands what you’re committing to purchase.

 So, to be unmortgageable simply means that after assessment, the mortgage lender isn’t willing to finance a particular property.
 A complication for both buyers and sellers alike.